vishvAsa/vedAH/meta/articles/staal/discovering_vedas/3_ANALYSING_THE_VEDAS/13_Secrets_of_the_Sadas/01_Soma_Sequences.md

 > May we be masters of wealth\!

 C. The third part is the Soma offering.
-It has the recursive ritual structure studied in Chapter 12 and ends with the exclamation *vau*ṣ*a*ṭ, ‘may \(Agni\) lead \(the offerings to the gods\)\!’.
+It has the recursive ritual structure studied in Chapter 12 and ends with the exclamation *vauṣa*ṭ, ‘may \(Agni\) lead \(the offerings to the gods\)\!’.

 D. The fourth and final part is the culmination of the Soma sequence.
 It consists again of four elements: 1.
 Each priest who is about to drink addresses the Adhvaryu: ‘Adhvaryu, invite me.’
 2. The Adhvaryu replies: ‘You are invited’\!
 3. Then comes Soma drinking.
-It is called Soma ‘partaking’, that is, ‘drinking’ or ‘eating’ \(*bhak*ṣ*a*ṇ*a*\), and consists of sipping accompanied by Rigveda recitals.
+It is called Soma ‘partaking’, that is, ‘drinking’ or ‘eating’ \(*bhakṣaṇa*\), and consists of sipping accompanied by Rigveda recitals.
 4. The Adhvaryu recites a long piece from the Rigveda called ‘Long Drink’.

 The structure of this ritual construction may be expressed by an inverted tree: